-Management of overweight children often requires expert help from a Sports Dietitian.
+Management of overweight children often requires expert help from an Accredited Sports Dietitian.
 Rapid weight loss is never the goal for children, instead aim for a slowing of expected weight gain over time, or maintaining weight steady while height increases.
 Studies have shown that the best way to help children successfully change behaviours is for the whole family to be involved.

-Parents can help by reducing the child's overall energy intake and encouraging more physical activity.
+energy intake and encouraging more physical activity.
 Choose lower fat alternatives for meals and snacks, avoid the use of fatty take away and convenience foods and replace high sugar snacks and drinks with water and more nutritious choices like fruit and yoghurt.
 Eating more fruit and vegetables not only helps appetite control but provides important nutrients for active bodies.

-During Football games, overeating can be an issue for some children, particularly if they do not get a lot of game time and spend a lot of time waiting for their turn to play.
-A canteen stocked with high sugar/ high fat foods can also prove tempting.
+During carnivals, overeating can be an issue for some children, particularly if they do not get a lot of game time and spend a lot of time waiting for their turn to play.
+A canteen stocked with high sugar/high fat foods can also prove tempting.
 Packing nutritious options and keeping children engaged in supporting team mates, or assisting coaches can help alleviate boredom eating.